11 side hustles for full-time college students

 Thankfully, taking on a side hustle or two is a way to make money without spreading yourself too thin, whether you’re looking to pay down student loan debt, save some money, or just looking for some extra pocket cash.

 Side hustles are essentially part-time jobs that are usually freelance based, so they’re easier to commit to, since you can set your own hours and work from anywhere, fitting in work before, after, or in-between classes.
+Just make sure you're keeping track of your earnings, so you're prepared come tax season.

-Here are some of our creative side hustle ideas for college students to get you started:
+Here are some of our creative side hustle ideas for college students to get you started.

 One person’s trash can be another’s treasure.
 If you’ve got anything from old clothes, books, CDs, going the eBay or Amazon route is always a tried and true method of earning some extra bucks.
 Of course, if you’re the crafty or creative type, Etsy is the perfect online venue for showcasing and selling your wares.
 It’s a creative outlet for creative types, and who knows?
 Set up shop, and it might turn into something more profitable than you imagined.